-Context and Impact indicators 17/12/2021 INDICATOR I.1 Indicator I.1 Sharing knowledge and innovation: Share of CAP budget for knowledge sharing and innovation Indicator Name Share of CAP budget for knowledge sharing and innovation Definition Share of CAP budget for knowledge sharing and innovation The main purpose of this index is to measure efforts for fostering innovation ar knowledge sharing, as required under the cross-cutting objective of modernisation.
-The impact of knowledge and innovation will be resulting from th efforts made under the part of the CAP strategic plans related to Agricultur Knowledge and Innovation Systems (Art 114), and under the relevant articles the sectorial programmes (e.g. Art 47(1)(b) and (c)).
-Through its components it captures as well various types of knowledg creation (EIP Operational Group innovation projects and other interactive innovation projects, and/or multi-actor research under sectorial POs ar experimental production) as well as knowledge exchange/sharin dimensions: knowledge exchange and advice, demonstration activities, actions enhance the exchange of needs of farmers and the sharing of existin knowledge.
-In particular, it is expected that the cross-cutting objective of modernisation will incentivise multi-actor creation of new knowledge whe needed, for instance through organising various types of encounters ar knowledge sharing between AKIS actors such as farmers, advisors, researche etc. with the help of the innovation strand of the CAP networks.
-"Experimental production" is supported under sectoral programmes and covered by an intervention which can be undertaken by Producers' Organisation (POs) in the F&V, hops, olive oil and table olives sectors and the other sector referred to in Article 42(f) sector (Art.
-47(1)(a)).
-Experimental production matching concern new varieties / more environmental friendly practices / digitise production, etc. and is usually carried out by research units of POs greenhouses or open field as a test before production.
-For wine, the wording of Art 58(1)(e) is slightly different (" investments innovation ").
-For apiculture too, Art 55(1)(e) (" implementation of researc programs ") for example.
+Context and Impact indicators 17/09/2021 INDICATOR I.1 Indicator I.1 Sharing knowledge and innovation: Share of CAP budget for knowledge sharing and innovation Indicator Name Share of CAP budget for knowledge sharing and innovation Definition Share of CAP budget for knowledge sharing and innovation The main purpose of this index is to measure efforts for fostering innovation and knowledge sharing, as required under the cross-cutting objective on modernisation.
+The impact of knowledge and innovation will be resulting from the efforts made under the part of the CAP strategic plans related to Agricultural Knowledge and Innovation Systems (Art 102), and under the relevant articles of the sectorial programmes (e.g. Art 43(1)(b), (o) and (p).
+Article 43(2)(h) and (k)).
+Through its components it captures as well various types of knowledge creation (EIP Operational Group innovation projects and other interactive innovation projects, and/or multi-actor research under sectorial POs and experimental production) as well as knowledge exchange/sharing dimensions: knowledge exchange and advice, demonstration activities, actions to enhance the exchange of needs of farmers and the sharing of existing knowledge.
+In particular, it is expected that the cross-cutting objective on modernisation will incentivise multi-actor creation of new knowledge where needed, for instance through organising various types of encounters and knowledge sharing between AKIS actors such as farmers, advisors, researchers etc. with the help of the innovation strand of the CAP networks.
+"Experimental production" production is used in sectoral legislation and corresponds to a specific intervention which can be undertaken by Producers' Organisations (POs) in the F&V sector (Art.
+43(1)(b)), or in 'other sectors' (Article 60(1)(a)).
+Experimental production may concern new varieties / more environmental friendly practices / digitised production, etc. and is usually carried out by research units of POs in greenhouses or open field as a test before production.
+For wine, the wording of Art 52.1.e is slightly different ("investments in innovation").
+For apiculture too, art 49.1.f ("implementation of research programs") for example.
 Methodology/formula: Calculation based on annual financial transactions.
-Expenditure accounted for: interventions under Article 78 (knowledge exchange and dissemination of information), e.g. use of advice by farmers; training of advisors; cross-visits for advisors; knowledge exchange activities between advisors, CAI networks and research working together; setting up and implementing of EIP OG innovative projects etc.) innovative projects of EIP operational groups (interventions funded unde Article 77 according to specific requirements detailed in Art 127) support to training and advise under Art 47(1)(b) and (c), Art 55(1)(a) and Art 58(1)(f) as well as to research, innovation and experimental production (Art 47(1)(a), Art 58(1)(e), Art 55(1)(e))
+Unit of measurement Share of CAP expenditure dedicated to knowledge exchange and information: interventions under Article 72 (knowledge exchange and information), e.g. use of advice by farmers; training of advisors; cross-visits for advisors; knowledge exchange activities between advisors, CAP networks and research working together; setting up and implementing of EIP OG innovative projects etc.) innovative projects of EIP operational groups (interventions funded under Article 71 according to specific requirements detailed in Art 114) Support to research, innovation and experimental production through PO's Operational Programmes and experimental production (Art 43(1)(b), (o) and (p).